Cyprus Tours & Holidays

-The below prices refer to Southern Cyprus, for cost in the North where Turkish currency is used you can deduct 30%.
+The below prices refer to Southern Cyprus.
+For the cost of items in the north where Turkish currency is used, you can deduct 30%:

 The tap water in the south of Cyprus is fine to drink, but in the north it’s best to stick to filtered (or, when it’s the only option, bottled) water.
 The high mineral content can upset your stomach if you’re not used to it.